 The Compensation Committee administers the Company's annual cash bonus arrangements which are designed to compensate key management personnel for reaching certain performance milestones and to aid the Company in attracting, retaining and motivating personnel required for the Company's continued performance.
 The Compensation Committee's general philosophy of providing some consistency in compensation amounts, and avoiding significant changes in the amount of compensation paid from year-to-year, results in less significant increases or decreases in the amount of cash bonuses than might otherwise be paid and has the effect of moderating the extent to which the annual cash bonus is tied to the Company's performance.
-For 2009, bonuses of \$180,000 were approved for the named executive officers, Mssrs.
+For 2010, bonuses of \$194,000 were approved for the named executive officers, Messrs.
 Rosemore, Berlin and Salit.
-The aggregate of the bonus earned by these three officers in 2007 was \$178,000 and in 2008 was \$150,000.
-In light of current economic conditions and the performance of the executives with regard to their increase in responsibilities as a result of the Company's cost reduction initiatives, the Compensation Committee determined that the total amount of bonuses to be earned by the named executive officers in 2009 should be more than the amount earned in 2008, based on the factors set forth below, including the relative performance of the Company compared to its peers, and the total compensation earned by each named executive officer.
-Therefore, the Compensation Committee approved a bonus of \$60,000 for Mr. Rosemore and established a pool of \$120,000 for cash bonuses for 2009, for Mssrs.
-Berlin and Salit, which was approved by the Board.
-The Compensation Committee recommended that the bonus pool should be divided evenly between Mssrs.
-Berlin and Salit.
-The Compensation Committee made this same recommendation to the Board, which ultimately approved a \$60,000 cash bonus for each named executive officer.
-This approach resulted in each executive officer earning approximately \$10,000 more than the bonus he earned in 2008.
+The aggregate of the bonus approved for these three officers in 2008 was \$150,000 and in 2009 was \$180,000.
+In light of current economic conditions and the performance of the executives with regard to their increase in responsibilities as a result of the Company's cost reduction initiatives, the Compensation Committee determined that the total amount of bonuses to be earned by the named executive officers in 2010 should be more than the amount earned in 2009, based on the factors set forth below, including the relative performance of the Company compared to its peers, and the total compensation earned by each named executive officer.
+Therefore, for 2010, the Compensation Committee approved a cash bonus of \$65,000 for Mr. Rosemore and \$64,500 for each of Messrs.
+Berlin and Salit, all of which were approved by the Board.
+This approach resulted in Mr. Rosemore earning \$5,000 more than the bonus he earned in 2009 and Messrs.
+Berlin and Salit each earning approximately \$4,500 more than the bonus he earned in 2009.
 The bonus arrangements for all other employees differ in that the Compensation Committee only approves the aggregate amount of bonuses payable to all other employees.
 The aggregate amount approved with respect to the bonus arrangement for all other employees is then approved by the Chief Executive Officer.

-Although determinations with respect to base salary and long-term incentives are typically made with respect to the twelvemonth period beginning July 1, annual cash bonus incentives are instead earned and paid with respect to the calendar year.
-Therefore, the Compensation Committee meets in the last quarter of each year to review the performance of each of the named executive officers for the year and the performance of the Company in the preceding three quarters (and the Company's anticipated performance in the fourth quarter of the year).
-At that meeting the Compensation Committee determines the amount of annual bonuses to be recommended to the Board.
+Although determinations with respect to base salary and long-term incentives have typically been made with respect to the twelve-month period beginning July 1, annual cash bonus incentives are instead earned and paid with respect to the calendar year.
+Therefore, the Compensation Committee has historically met in the last quarter of each year to review the performance of each of the named executive officers for the year and the performance of the Company in the preceding three quarters (and the Company's anticipated performance in the fourth quarter of the year).
+It is anticipated that commencing in December 2011, the Compensation Committee will transition all executive compensation decisions to its December meeting.
+At that meeting the Compensation Committee will determine base salary, long-term incentives and the amount of annual bonuses to be recommended to the Board.
 The annual bonuses for the named executive officers approved by the Board are paid in either December of the year approved or January of the following year at the discretion of the named executive officer.
-Annual bonuses paid with respect to calendar years 2007, 2008 and 2009 are quantified below in the Summary Compensation Table.
+Annual bonuses paid with respect to calendar years 2008, 2009 and 2010 are quantified below in the Summary Compensation Table.